ZhangWei-KUMO/interpreter-zh2en-gemini/README.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser.

-### Usage
+### How to Use

 1. Click and hold the microphone button to start recording.
-2. Speak in either English or Chinese.
+2. Speak in English or Chinese.
 3. Release the button to stop recording and trigger translation.
 4. The app will automatically detect the language and translate to the other language.
 5. Click the speaker button to hear the translation.
-6. Edit either the transcription or translation as needed.
+6. Edit the transcription or translation as needed.

 ## How It Works

 1. **Audio Recording**: The app captures audio using the MediaRecorder API.
-2. **Audio Visualization**: Generates a real-time waveform during recording using the Web Audio API.
+2. **Audio Visualization**: Real-time waveform is generated during recording using Web Audio API.
-3. **Speech Recognition**: The audio is sent to Gemini AI for transcription.
+3. **Speech Recognition**: Audio is sent to Gemini AI for transcription.
-4. **Language Detection**: Gemini identifies whether the transcribed text is in English or Chinese.
+4. **Language Detection**: Gemini identifies whether the transcribed text is English or Chinese.
 5. **Translation**: Based on the detected language, the text is translated to the other language.
-6. **Text-to-Speech**: The browser's Speech Synthesis API is used to read the translation aloud.
+6. **Text-to-Speech**: Translation is read aloud using the browser's speech synthesis API.

 ## Project Structure